 Although there is tons of information on Mastery of Meditation on yoga, I wanted to glean some of the most important information and compile it here for those of you who are beginners or new to yoga practice.
 This quick reference guide applies to all of you who are just starting your yoga practice and is independent of the type of yoga you are taking up.

-Three Essential Guidelines of How to Practice Yoga:
+Three Essential Guidelines for How to Practice Yoga:

 Yoga is not just a series of exercises, poses or movements.
 As I have pointed out in the article Comprehensive Guide to the World of Meditation, yoga is a type of body meditation.
 It is meditation in motion.
 For you to extract maximum benefit from your yoga practice, these three key elements must never by forgotten.